zizz-0/Wiki-Race/README.md

 ![visualized graph](imgs/final_thresholdMaxEdgesSpringLayout.png)

 ## Current Status
-Currently, `wikiRace.py` is using A* Search with title lengths as estimate cost comparison. `wikiRace.py` is threaded with 20 max workers, and `aStar.py` is threaded with 10 max workers, but defaults to using no threading.
+Currently, `wikiRace.py` is using A* Search with title overlaps as estimate cost comparison. `wikiRace.py` is threaded with 20 max workers, and `aStar.py` is threaded with 10 max workers, but defaults to using no threading.

 ## Future Goals
 Continue optimizing the search heuristic and visualized graph.